-To begin with, we want to thank our family, friends, sponsors and anglers who made the last three tournaments such a wonderful success.
+To begin with, we want to thank our family, friends, sponsors, and anglers who made the last three tournaments such a wonderful success.
 The outpouring of support has exceeded any of our expectations!

 We will have food and beverages at the Roe House located on Cove Road following weigh-in, along with presentation of winners and door prizes.

-- The tournament is limited to 60 boats.
+1. The tournament is limited to 65 boats.
 Each team is limited to 3 fishermen per boat.
-Any applications received after the 60 boat limit will be returned.
+Any applications received after the 65 boat limit will be returned.

-- Entry fee is $50.00 per boat.
+2. Entry fee is $50.00 per boat.
 Please make any checks payable to ‘Julie Roe’.

-- Each walleye must be a MINIMUM length of 15 inches and maximum length of 20 inches.
+3. Each walleye must be a MINIMUM length of 15 inches and maximum length of 20 inches.
 According to SDGFP regulations, each person may possess 1 walleye exceeding 20 inches.
 The daily limit is 4 walleye per person.

-- Weigh-in will begin at 3:30 pm.
+5. Weigh-in will begin at 3:30 pm.
 Boats arriving after 3:30 will not be allowed to weigh in.

-- Following weigh-in, prizes will be distributed at 5:30.
+6. Following weigh-in, prizes will be distributed at 5:30.
 Prizes will be given for the first 5 places and the single largest walleye.
 Door prizes will be won through a ticket drawing.
 Only fisherman will be given tickets.
 You MUST get your ticket in person.
 Fellow team members CANNOT get a ticket for you and switching tickets for better/grand prizes is not allowed.

-- ALL rules and regulations by SDGFP must be followed pertaining to vehicles, boats and fishing.
+7. ALL rules and regulations by SDGFP must be followed pertaining to vehicles, boats and fishing.
 Which means each boat must be licensed and all vehicles entering the park must have a valid park sticker/day pass.
 Team members 16 years and older must have a valid fishing license.

 Reminders from Game and Fish we were asked to pass on:

 - Anglers may not import live bait from outside the state, and any bait species used should not be released live but instead should be dumped into the trash.

-- A person may not possess, transport, sell, purchase or propagate a State-listed
+- A person may not possess, transport, sell, purchase or propagate a State-listed Aquatic Nuisance Species.